Kuzcoo/meteor_memo/set_up.md

 Here, for unit testing meteor will use tinytest and our app package itself.

-For end-to-end testing we'll use starrynight with nightwatch, that I found pretty easy to use and configure, and especially because there is valuable [documentation](http://starrynight.meteor.com/testing) and examples, thanks to Abigail Watson, who put a lots of efforts into [meteor-cookbook](https://github.com/awatson1978/meteor-cookbook).
+For end-to-end testing we'll use starrynight with [Nightwatch](http://nightwatchjs.org/), that I found pretty easy to use and configure, and especially because there is valuable [documentation](http://starrynight.meteor.com/testing) and examples, thanks to Abigail Watson, who put a lots of efforts into [meteor-cookbook](https://github.com/awatson1978/meteor-cookbook).
-Furthermore, Night watch offers a quite clear code structure with hidden behind built-in or custom methods.
+Furthermore, Night watch offers a quite clear code structure with hidden built-in or custom methods.
 More on that later.

 If you don't have `starrynight` (yes Meteor community is all about night life) yet, I would suggest you to install it globally.